stt-datacore/website/static/crew/quark_herbert_crew.md

 published: true
 ---

 In this house, we love and respect Armin Shimmerman - especially when this particularly Principal Synder-esque variant nets dual collections, Quark events, and a top 10 CMD base to boot.
-If crew are going to be shuttle fodder, then they can only hope to offer p.
+If crew are going to be shuttle fodder, then they can only hope to offer post-fusion value like this.